-It is easy to clean, washes off clothes easily, takes about five minutes to make, uses ingredients I had in my cupboard, and is gluten-free, which was essential for us as Jumpy is allergic to wheat.
+It is easy to clean, washes off clothes easily, takes about five minutes to make, uses ingredients I had in my cupboard, and is gluten-free, which was essential for us as Jumpy is allergic to wheat, reacting to touch.
 It is also edible, and I have to say Jumpy spent the whole time feasting on it rather than painting, but that was stress-free paint-licking!
 I would not eat it myself, but there you go…

 Crevette (5 years 4 months) and Beanie (3 years 2 months) also loved putting the ingredients together, adding food colouring and seeing the white paste become a vibrant pink, red, orange, blue or yellow.
 They really enjoyed using their fingers and getting messy as well.
 Needless to say, everyone needed a bath afterwards!